 There are great advantages to choosing a dental implant for tooth replacement over the other options.
 Dental implants are conservative in that missing teeth can be replaced without affecting or altering the adjacent teeth.
 Furthermore, because dental implants integrate into the bone structure, they are very stable and can have the look and feel of one’s own natural teeth.

-While the primary function of dental implants is for teeth replacement, there are areas in which implants can assist in other dental procedures.
+While the primary function of implants is for teeth replacement, there are areas in which implants can assist in other dental procedures.
 Due to their stability, dental implants can be used to support a removable denture and provide a more secure and comfortable fit.
-In addition, for orthodontics procedure dental mini-implants can act as temporary anchorage devices (TAD) to help move teeth to the desired position.
+In addition, for orthodontics procedures, dental mini-implants can act as temporary anchorage devices (TAD) to help move teeth to the desired position.
 These mini-implants are small and temporarily fixed to the bone while assisting in anchorage for teeth movement.
 They are subsequently removed after their function has been served.

-For patients who have lost all their teeth due to decay of gum disease of the upper and/or lower arch, an option is available to provide a very stable and comfortable prosthesis using a minimal number of implants.
+For patients who have lost all their teeth due to decay or gum disease of the upper and/or lower arch, an option is available to provide a very stable and comfortable prosthesis using a minimal number of implants.
 One such is example is the “All-On-4” technique that was named by implant manufacturer Nobel Biocare.
 This technique gets its name from the idea that four implants can be used to replace all teeth in a single arch (upper or lower).
 The implants are strategically placed in areas of good strong bone, and a thin denture prosthesis is screwed into place.
 The All-On-4 technique provides teeth replacement that is stable (not removable) and feels like natural teeth compared to the older method of traditional (removable) complete dentures.
-Without a doubt, implant dentistry has allowed for more treatment options to replace single and multiple missing teeth with long-term stability and contributes to improved oral health
+Without a doubt, implant dentistry has allowed for more treatment options to replace single and multiple missing teeth with long-term stability and contributes to improved oral health.